OvercomeBullying.org - Overcome School and Workplace Bullying, Mobbing and Harassment

 Each time any concern would open up, the “online mess” would always end up in the forefront of our conversations as a reminder that I wouldn't be fully trusted.
 Separately from this situation, I was also dealing with a girl at work with a terrible attitude towards me and my assistant manager.
 When I sat down with my manager to discuss this problem with the co-worker, I was told “at least she is nice to the customers”.
 In our conversation, it was made clear that nothing was going to be done.
 I was forced to leave my job because my manager just could not completely trust me, and it all stemmed back to this fake complaint made by a woman online with an agenda.
 I know now to never reveal my employer information online.

-The bully I am
+The bully I am dealing with has crossed the line from

-and I am working to find out who this person is and have this problem dealt with.
+this person is and have this problem dealt with.

 In fact, I know now to never reveal anything about myself online anymore.
 Now there is a website on another blog dedicated to “exposing” me.
 This site urges people to not only harass me, but now they are asking others to harass my husband and his family because my husband stuck up for me.
 The person who made this site has spent a good deal of time researching me, my husband, and my family, as has listed my father-in-law church address, phone number, and email address, urging people to “troll” (troll means to harass in “chat” speak and “a troll” is a harasser or a person who is in place specifically to drum up drama) him and write him emails to tell him how “evil and mentally ill his daughter-in-law is”.